JonahMiller/Stochastic-Quantization/README.md

 ## Additional comments

-Any code that has either been based on or copied from another project is commented at the top of that page.
+This project was initially done to the L46 module for the Part III Computer Science course at the University of Cambridge.
+The final report is in the [report.pdf].